VMM-163

 The Squadron's original nickname, the "Ridge Runners", was bestowed as a result of typhoon rescue and relief operations in the mountainous terrain surrounding Hanshin, Japan following Typhoon Tess in September 1953.
 In 2015, the squadron officially adopted the moniker "Evil Eyes."
 This comes from the eyes that have been painted on squadron aircraft since October 1965 when it was recommended by the squadron's intelligence officer for operation in South Vietnam.

 Mission

 Provide assault support transport of combat troops, supplies and equipment during expeditionary, joint or combined operations.
 Be prepared for short-notice, worldwide deployment in support of Marine Air-Ground Task Force operations.

 History

+The Early years

+Marine Helicopter Transport Squadron 163 (HMR-163) was commissioned on December 1, 1951, at Marine Corps Air Station Santa Ana, California.
+In March 1952 the squadron joined Marine Aircraft Group 16 (MAG-16) at MCAF Futema.
+In September 1953, the squadron embarked on the USS Bataan (CVL-29) sailing for Japan.
+During October 1953 the squadron flew humanitarian relief missions in the area of Hanshin following devastation created by Typhoon Tess.
+It was during this operation that the squadron gained its nickname, "The Ridgerunners."
+In August 1954, the squadron sent a three-helicopter detachment aboard ship to assist with the relocation of Vietnamese refugees as part of Operation Passage to Freedom.
+During this deployment, the squadron's helicopters delivered many people to Dr Thomas Dooley's clinic north of the 17th parallel.
+On December 1, 1956, the squadron was redesignated as Marine Helicopter Transport Squadron (Light) 163 (HMR(L)-163).

+HMR-163 returned to the United States in May 1959 and was reassigned to Marine Aircraft Group 36 at MCAS Santa Ana, CA. In June 1960, the squadron again deployed to MCAF Futema, Okinawa, Japan returning to MCAS Santa Ana in August 1961.
+The squadron designation was changed again to Marine Medium Helicopter Squadron 163 (HMM-163) on February 1, 1962.
+HMM-163 returned to MCAF Futema in July 1962.